Arthroscopic Knee Surgery

 Home Recovery Exercises

 Quadriceps sets help rebuild your front thigh muscles, which give your knee its greatest ability.
-“Quad sets” can be done anywhere, anytime, lying down, or sitting.
+“Quad sets” can be done anywhere, anytime, while lying down or sitting up.
 Simply tighten your quadriceps, pressing your knee toward the floor or bed.
 Hold for 5-10 seconds and then relax.
 It may help to rest your hand on your kneecap and feel it move upward slightly as you tighten your muscles.

 Straight leg raises are another exercise that help rebuild all of the muscles that support your knee.
 Lie on your back and do a “quad set.”
 Lift your leg 8-12 inches, hold 4-6 seconds, then slowly lower and repeat.
 When tolerated, add weights or ask a friend to hold your leg down to provide resistance.